update: December 22, 2021 (scroll down)

 Something completely different here: on this page you'll find my efforts to describe why I'm not a Christian and what I think about the Bible and the Christian religion.
 These subjects are important to me and I'd like to express my thoughts.
 This will be done over a course of days, weeks or months to come.
 My intention is to write something every now and then and add it to this page until it's all been said.
 I'm not offering a blog where people can join in and give their views or arguments, but of course you can send me a message so we can talk about these matters in a more private context.
 I'm not interested in fighting over these issues, but sharing to get a better understanding is fine with me.
 There's no need for you to agree with me or vice versa.

 In my vision, love and reason are essential for optimal human life and for the conditions to be able to live together on this planet.
 These characteristics should define our goals and commitments and they can very well be understood within the human boundaries.
-I believe the world is the place where we live, with fellow human beings, all citizens of the world.
-Land, region, town are less relevant and can only mean something when we consider ourselves children of this world in the first place, all equal, all alike yet different.
+The world is the place where we live, with fellow human beings, all citizens of the world.
+Land, region, town, tribe, family, etc., are less relevant and can only mean something when we consider ourselves children of this world in the first place, all equal, all alike yet different.
 Religion can add to the understanding of this, but more often it completely fails in this respect.
 This can be explained by the fact that religions have a strong tendency to define truth in a very specific way.
 Usually, this way is not inclusive but exclusive when the defined truth is not a shared one.
+In other words, when you don't believe like I do, you're not my kind, you're a stranger persuing the wrong goals and there's actually very little we have in common.

-Of course it's is all very complicated, but when religions proclaim 'truths' which are outside of the human reason and understanding of the world (like serving a specific God), it's logical that consensus is hard to achieve, while on the other hand, if the first goal of every religion would be that we live according to love and reason, the differences would be less critical.
-If your God has a different name but He encourages you to love and to think like my God encourages me to do the same, well… we have much common ground.
+Of course it's all very complicated, but when religions proclaim 'truths' which are outside of the human reason and understanding of the world (like serving a specific God), it's logical that consensus is hard to achieve, while on the other hand, if the first goal of every religion would be that we live according to love and reason, the differences would be less critical.
+If you have a different God, with a different name, but He encourages you to love and to think like my God encourages me to do the same, well… we have much common ground.
 Religions have more in common than people often think, when it comes to defining the good and bad in human relations.

 And let's face it, how can one be convinced that for example Jesus is the Son of God?
 Isn't it just an idea formulated by people, put into a book written by people, and given the status of an ultimate truth by people...?
 You can assume it's the truth, you can adopt the idea, but you may come to very different conclusions as well.
 That's what I did, and I'll try to explain my considerations.